noamr/velvette/README.md

 Making it easier to author CSS View Transitions

 ## Tl;dr
-A small JS library (~4kb minified) that implements common patterns on top of CSS view-transitions:
+A small JS library that implements common patterns on top of CSS view-transitions:
-* Multiple transitions in the same page
+* Useful temporary classes while the transition is active
 * Unique name generation
 * Share pseudo-element styles between captured elements
 * Respond to navigations